tttmmmyyyy/fixlang/Documentation.md

     - This function clones the array if it is shared between multiple references.
     - This function always update the array.
 If the array is shared between multiple references, this function panics.
 - `new : Int -> a -> Array a`
-    - Creates an array filled by the initial value.
+    - Creates an array filled with the initial value.
+    - The capacity is set to the same value as the length.
     - `new(n, x) = [x, x, x, ..., x]` (of length `n`).
+- `reserve : Int -> Array a -> Array a`
+    - Reserves the memory region for an array.
 - `set : Int -> a -> Array a -> Array a`
     - Updates a value of an element at an index of an array.
     - This function clones the given array if it is shared between multiple references.